kartoza/docker-geoserver/README.md

 **Note:** If `TOMCAT_EXTRAS` is set to false, requests to the root webapp ("/") will return HTTP status code 404.
 To issue a redirect to the GeoServer webapp ("/geoserver/web") set `ROOT_WEBAPP_REDIRECT=true`

-### Upgrading image to use a specific version
+### Upgrading the image to use a specific version
-During initialization, the image will run a script that updates the passwords.
-This is recommended to change passwords the first time that GeoServer runs.
-If you are migrating your GeoServer instance, from one a lower version to a higher one you will need to set the environment variable `EXISTING_DATA_DIR`; unset it to run the initialization script.
+If you are migrating your GeoServer instance, from one to a lower version to a higher and do not need to update your master password, you will need to set the variable `EXISTING_DATA_DIR`.

+You can set the  env variable `EXISTING_DATA_DIR` to any value i.e.
+`EXISTING_DATA_DIR=foo` or `EXISTING_DATA_DIR=false`
-The environment variable will ensure that the password initialization is skipped during the startup procedure.
+When the environment variable is set it will ensure that the password initialization is skipped during the startup procedure.

-If you set the env variable `EXISTING_DATA_DIR` to any value i.e `EXISTING_DATA_DIR=foo` or `EXISTING_DATA_DIR=false` it will result in password update being skipped.
-So if you need to have the password being updated do not include the env variable in your configuration (this is the default configuration).

 ### Installing extra fonts

 If you have downloaded extra fonts you can mount the folder to the path `/opt/fonts`.
-This will ensure that all the .ttf files are copied to the correct path during initialisation.
+This will ensure that all the `.ttf` files are copied to the correct path during initialisation.

 ```